Case Review and Procedure

 Informal/Investigative Review Process

-A complaint is made to the Conduct Administrator regarding an alleged violation of the Code of Conduct by student(s) and/or student organization.
-The Conduct Administrator may also investigate cases reported by police reports, media reports, and other referral sources from outside the University.
-The Conduct Administrator or Conduct Investigator begins a preliminary investigation into the allegations.
+A case process begins when a complaint is made to the Conduct Administrator regarding an alleged violation of the Code of Student Conduct by student(s) and/or student organization.
+The Conduct Administrator may also investigate cases reported by police reports, media reports, Charger 360 reports, and other referral sources from inside or outside the University.
+The Conduct Administrator begins a preliminary investigation into the allegations.

-The Conduct Investigator sends an initial notification via UAH email to the student (respondent) that includes the following:
+The Conduct Administrator sends an initial notification letter via UAH email to the student (respondent) that includes the following:

 • Notification that an allegation of a violation of the Code of Student Conduct is being investigated, the nature of the complaint, the identity of the individual bringing the complaint (if known, and if anonymity has not been requested), and the identity of any witnesses named.